PAYING FOR COLLEGE IN DIVORCE

 Further, courts cannot require a parent to pay more than the amount of tuition, room and board, and other costs that a resident of Connecticut would pay at the University of Connecticut.

 At BRODER & ORLAND LLC, our attorneys are committed to providing strategic, knowledgeable guidance on all aspects of child support, including educational support orders.
 Whether paying for college is an issue in your divorce or in the years following your divorce, we will help you understand your rights and work relentlessly to protect your interests.

 Contact BRODER & ORLAND LLC

-Call our Westport lawyers at 203-222-4949 or complete our online contact form to schedule a consultation.
+Call our Westport or Greenwich lawyers at 203-222-4949 or complete our online contact form to schedule a consultation.